fabioolivei/Tutorials/README.md

 </div>

-- ### Purpose of This Article
-The aim of this analysis is to examine the current data on COVID-19, both in Brazil and worldwide, three years after the pandemic began.
-We will look into insights through a comprehensive statistical analysis of the disease's situation.

-- ### Data Collection and Analysis:
+**Situation:** Three years into the COVID-19 pandemic, there's a pressing need to assess its impact globally and within Brazil.
+The pandemic's enduring effects on health, economy, and society necessitate a detailed examination to inform ongoing response strategies and recovery efforts.
+This analysis aims to provide a comprehensive statistical overview of the current situation of the disease.

+**Task:** The primary task is to collect and analyze current data on COVID-19 to understand its progression and impact better.
+This involves examining infection rates, death tolls, recovery statistics, and other relevant data points from both Brazil and around the world.
+A critical aspect of this task is to ensure that the data used for analysis is reliable and up-to-date, sourced from reputable organizations and local government reports.

+**Action:** To achieve our objectives, the following steps were undertaken:
-Reliable data collection was carried out to understand the impact of COVID-19 and monitor its progression.
-Using data from various sources, including the World Health Organization (WHO), the European Centre for Disease Prevention and Control (ECDC), the Organisation for Economic Co-operation and Development (OECD), the United Nations (UN), and official reports from local governments.
+- **Data Collection:** Data was meticulously gathered from authoritative sources, including the World Health Organization (WHO), the European Centre for Disease Prevention and Control (ECDC), the Organisation for Economic Co-operation and Development (OECD), the United Nations (UN), and official reports from local governments.
+This ensured a broad and accurate dataset for analysis.

-- ### Bonus:
+- **Data Analysis:** Conducted a comprehensive statistical analysis of the collected data to derive insights on the disease's progression, impact, and current state.
+This included examining trends over time, comparing the situation across different countries, and evaluating the effectiveness of various response measures.
-I made a bar chart race of 10 selected countries based on the cumulative number of recorded deaths.
+- **Visualization:** As a bonus, a bar chart race was created to visualize the cumulative number of recorded deaths due to COVID-19 in 10 selected countries, providing an engaging and informative perspective on the data.

+**Result:** Through our rigorous data collection and analysis, we were able to gain valuable insights into the current state of the COVID-19 pandemic, both in Brazil and globally.
+The statistical analysis highlighted key trends and patterns in the disease's progression, helping to identify areas where efforts have been successful and where challenges remain.
+The bar chart race offered a unique visual representation of the pandemic's impact, emphasizing the severity and global scale of COVID-19 deaths over time.
+This comprehensive examination provides stakeholders with crucial information needed to guide future pandemic response and recovery strategies, underlining the importance of continued vigilance and adaptation in the face of COVID-19.

 * ### [**Top 100 Highest-Grossing Movies:**](https://github.com/fabioolivei/Fabio_Olivei_Data_Sciense/blob/main/Top_100_Highest-Grossing_Movies/notebooks/top100movies_maiores_bilheterias.ipynb)